Scroll to navigation

 Set the string to use at the right border of percentage bars

-By default, auto selected by percent-color-{green,yellow,red}
+By default, this is auto-selected by percent-color-{green,yellow,red}

 Set the width of percentage bars in characters

-Specify whether the stdout application buffer should be disabled
+Specify whether stdout buffering should be disabled

 Set the binary prefix to use when formatting sizes